Defining Coverage Thresholds

 2. Generate Initial Baselines

-cp coverage/coverage-final.json .coverage-baseline.json
+cp coverage/coverage-summary.json .coverage-baseline.json

 git add .coverage-baseline.json